 Havanese can be a good choice if you’re fond of smaller dogs with unique coats.
 The dog was bred as a companion dog for Cuban aristocrats in the 19th century.
 It is also known to be funny, playful, and outgoing and was a popular performer in the circus.
 People may sometimes call Havanese “Velcro dogs” since they have a deep attachment to their owners.

 The Havanese’s coat is long and silky and tends to shine in the light.
 Like Poodles, Havanese don’t grow cords naturally.
-If you want to alter its coat and create a mop-like dog, you must work hard and be patient when developing the cords.
+If you want to alter your dog’s coat and create a mop-like dog, you must work hard and be patient when developing the cords.

 This process requires a lot of grooming while separating thick cords that can develop into mats.
-For your dog to develop into a mop lookalike, the process might take up to two years.
+Be patient – it could take a couple years for your dog to develop into a mop lookalike!
 You should also bathe and dry your dog to keep its cords clean.

-Most pet parents like this dog because of its charming looks, thanks to its coat, button eyes, and round nose.
+Most pet parents like this dog because of its charming looks, a result of its coat, button eyes, and round nose.
 The dog is also small, weighing 7-13 pounds, and can reach 8-11 inches tall.
 Havanese is smart, social, and adaptable.
 It likes playing with people, performing tricks, or taking daily walks.
-The dog can live between 14-16 years, making it a suitable companion pet.
+The dog can live between 14-16 years, making them wonderful lifetime companions.

 The Barbet is a rare breed that features in our dogs that look like a mop list.
 Barbets have a long history as waterfowl retrievers in hunting games.
 They’re medium-sized and agile dogs best known as retrievers, water dogs, and flushing dogs by the French Kennel Club.